-Student name Course Date student notified

-Jane Doe NUR 310 4-23-2021
+Student name Course Date student notified Jane Doe NUR 310 4-23-2021 clinical attendance or tardiness clinical performance test performance failure to complete test assessments failure to complete required remediation other:

-You have been placed on Academic Alert for the he following reason(s):
+You have been placed on Academic Alert for the following reason(s):

-clinical attendance or tardiness

-clinical performance

-test performance

-failure to complete test assessments

-failure to complete required remediation

-other:

 You are required to do the following:

-7. Meet with your instructor within three busing action plan will be sent to your advisor and
+7. Meet with your instructor within three business days to develop a measurable action plan.
+A copy of this action plan will be sent to your advisor and the Director, and a copy will be placed in your permanent file.

-8. Meet with your advisor within one week or f being notified of the Academic Alert to review the action plan.
+8. Meet with your advisor within one week of being notified of the Academic Alert to review the action plan.

-9. Meet with either your instructor or advisor -
+9. Meet with either your instructor or advisor on an ongoing basis until removed from Academic Alert.

 Student signature Jane Doe

-Faculty signature Leesa Thompson, RN, MSI V Date4 -23-2021
+Faculty signature Leesa Thompson, RN, MSN

+Date 4-23-2021